ikerp/Ethereum-Dapp-for-Tracking-Items-through-Supply-Chain/README.md

 # Libraries
   - Based on the Udacity project code: https://github.com/udacity/nd1309-Project-6b-Example-Template

   - Truffle v4.1.14 (core: 4.1.14)

+    Truffle is the development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM) and a fast and easy way to set up a development enviroment for our DApp.

   - Solidity v0.4.24 (solc-js)

+    Solidity is an object-oriented, high-level language for implementing the required smart contracts.

   - Node v10.15.3

+    Node.js is the JavaScript development environment for the DApp.

   - Web3.js 1.0.0-beta.55

+    Web3.js is the collection of libraries which allow the interaction of our frontend Dapp with a local or remote Ethereum node.

   - truffle-hdwallet-provider 1.0.14

+    HD Wallet-enabled Web3 provider.
+Use it to sign transactions for addresses derived from a 12-word mnemonic.